 There are so many things we can’t say.
-Well, we can in fact say them, however, saying them comes with so much criticism and judgement we don’t open Pandora’s box.
+Well, we can, in fact, say them, however, saying them comes with so much criticism and judgment we don’t open Pandora’s box.
 Those things include but are not limited to…

-1. A labor and delivery doctor can’t say “You’re baby isn’t very cute”.
+1. A labor and delivery doctor can’t say “Your baby isn’t very cute”.

 3. Christian’s can’t say “God sucks”.

-4. You can’t tell someone who just had an abortion “That was a really good idea, way to go”.
+4. You can’t tell someone who just had an abortion, “That was a really good idea”.

-5. A straight man can’t say “that guy a smokin’ hot”.
+5. A straight man can’t say “that guy is smokin’ hot”.

 Maybe the purpose of life isn’t marriage, kids, career, etc (or whatever goal is drilled into your head since childhood).
 Maybe it’s simply to gain experience and help other’s lost on their flight of stairs.